 Spend time in the gym, utilize the community kitchen, or play some baseball at Waite Park Recreation Center.
 Book a tee time or hit the driving range at Columbia Golf Club.
 See classic movies and cult favorites at the historic Heights Theater.
 Pop down into the Audubon neighborhood from June through September to visit the Audubon Farmers Market.
 Order the Quiche or Florentine Omelet for breakfast at local cafe Hazel’s Northeast.
 Expand your palate with Ecuadorian dishes like Chupe de Pescado or Churrasco at Chimborazo.
 Or hang out at local dive The Unofficial, where you can order appetizers like mozzarella sticks to go along with a beer from the rotating tap list.

 Moving to Minneapolis?
 Extra Space Storage has several storage facilities throughout the Minneapolis metro, so we can help with your transition.
-Find self storage near you today!
+Find cheap storage in Minneapolis!

 Neighborhood statistics from AreaVibes